malthe/chameleon/src/chameleon/docs/index.rst

 Chameleon
 =========

 Chameleon is an XML attribute language template compiler.
-It includes a complete implementation of the Zope Page Templates (ZPT) language.
+It comes with implementations for the Zope Page Templates (ZPT) and Genshi languages.

-The engine compiles templates into byte-code.
+The engine compiles templates into Python byte-code.
 This results in performance which is on average 10-15 times better than implementation which use runtime interpretation.
 Real-world application benchmarks show an overall performance improvement in complex applications of